Liam Trotter: Bromley

 On 2 September 2020, Trotter returned to England to join National League side Bromley.
 On 10 October, Trotter made his debut for the club when he came off of the bench in the 27th minute of a late 2–1 defeat to Torquay United.
 On 1 December 2020, Trotter scored his first goal for the club, scoring the third in a 4–1 demolition of King's Lynn Town.
 On 22 May 2022, Trotter made his final appearance for Bromley, coming on as a substitute in Bromley's 1–0 win against Wrexham in the 2022 FA Trophy Final.

 Chelmsford City

 On 3 June 2022, Trotter signed for National League South club Chelmsford City.
 Following the culmination of the 2022–23 season, during which he helped Chelmsford to the FA Cup first round and a fifth placed finish, as well as winning Chelmsford's player of the season award, Trotter retired from football.

 Personal life

 Born and raised in Ipswich, Trotter was educated at St Helen's Primary School and Northgate High School, in Ipswich, which he left in 2004.
-There he was a member of the school football team, and also studied P.E. to GCSE level.
+There he was a member of the school football team.

 During his time at Millwall, Trotter earned a nickname from his teammates: Del Boy from Only Fools and Horses.
 Growing up, he idolised Iván Campo and Eric Cantona.